LinqLover/sonyx/docs/study/study-evaluation.md

 >
 > **Alternative hypothesis:** The expected value for the \<measure\> of programmers in the experimental condition significantly deviates from the expected value for programmers in the control conditions.

-Falsified via ANOVA test, thus the alternative hypothesis is confirmed.
+The ANOVA outcomes indicate group differences with regard to efficiency and comprehension of the participants:

 ![ANOVA test results](./study-evaluation.assets/anova.png)